-Generally speaking, you can get your bike serviced at your local bike shop but many people decide to let us do the service because of our own specialist knowledge of our own bikes.
+You can get your bike serviced at any local bike shop but many people want us do the service because of our specialist knowledge of our own bikes.

-You will need to ring us and make an appointment to drop off your bike to us.
+You will need to make an appointment to drop off your bike to us.
 Sorry, we cannot collect your bike from you (see FAQ “Can I have my bike collected/delivered for servicing or repairs?”).

-Your bike should be clean otherwise we will charge you a cleaning fee of up to £35 depending on how long it takes us.
+Your bike should be clean otherwise there will be a cleaning charge.

 We will discuss with you what work you wish to be done on your bike and when you would need/want to collect it.